javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 Using *formulae* to make assertions
 ----------------------------------

 *Formulae* is a new feature of Sawja 1.4.
-It allows to add some special assertions into a *Bir* representation (JBir, A3Bir, JBirSSA...) using dedicated Java stub methods.
+It provides a way to add some special assertions into a *Bir* representation (JBir, A3Bir, JBirSSA...) using dedicated Java stub methods.
 To keep full compatibility with the previous versions of *Sawja* it is disabled by default.
 You can enable *formulae* by setting the optionnal